Cape Town International Jazz Festival

-The festival is the fourth biggest largest jazz festival in the world and the largest music event in sub-Saharan Africa, drawing in an excess of 37 000 jazz fans every year.
-2017 will see the festival being held for the 17th time, and organisers promise another incredible line-up of more than 40 performers and jazz virtuosos who will grace the stages of “Africa’s Grandest Gathering” over the two show days.
+The festival is the fourth-biggest largest jazz festival in the world and the largest music event in sub-Saharan Africa, drawing in an excess of 35,000 fans every year.
+The organisers promise an incredible line-up of more than 40 performers and jazz virtuosos who will grace the stages of “Africa’s Grandest Gathering” over the two show days.

 When and where

-The Cape Town International Jazz Festival is held in and around the Cape Town Convention Centre on Cape Town’s Foreshore.
-The Cape Town Jazz Festival 2017 will take place on Friday, 21 March and Saturday, 1 April.
+The Cape Town International Jazz Festival is held in and around the Cape Town International Convention Centre on Cape Town’s Foreshore.
+It takes place in March each year.